 The following detailed instructions should only be of interest if you wish to execute VirtualBox without installing it first.
 You should start by compiling the vboxdrv kernel module (see above) and inserting it into the Linux kernel.
 VirtualBox consists of a service daemon (VBoxSVC) and several application programs.
 The daemon is automatically started if necessary.
 All VirtualBox applications will communicate with the daemon through Unix local domain sockets.
-There can be multiple daemon instances under different user accounts and applications can only communicate with the daemon running under the user account as the application.
-The local domain socket resides in a subdirectory of your system's directory for temporary files called .vbox-<username>-ipc.
+There can be multiple daemon instances under different user accounts and applications.
+The local domain socket resides in a subdirectory of your system's directory for temporary files called

+.vbox-<username>-ipc.
 In case of communication problems or server startup problems, you may try to remove this directory.